Not long ago, I overheard an interesting conversation over my morning coffee that got my hopes up. The subject matter?

 The conversation was between two elderly men.
-They were discussing how much money they could be making should they own of any Singapore Pools outlet.
+They were discussing how much money they could be making should they own one of the many Singapore Pools outlets.

-Being an owner of a Singapore Pools outlet is like running your own business.
+Being the owner of a Singapore Pools outlet is like running your own business.
 Save for the fact that you are adopting a “sure-win” business model.
 Isn’t it?

 Is Franchising Really A Source Of Passive Income?

 Most Singaporeans see franchising as a source of passive income.